-The purpose of this article is to help Muslims in the United States evaluate the options available to them for Islamic charitable planning or even charitable planning for Muslims.
+The purpose of this article is to help Muslims in the United States evaluate the options available to them for Islamic charitable planning.

 At some point in life, you want to do more than earn a living.
 You want to leave a lasting legacy of good works and service.
 You see problems in the world that some money can potentially help.
 Your wealth can provide clean water to people who don’t presently have them.
 It can reduce malaria deaths by providing mosquito nets.
 It can provide a space for children to learn about the Quran.
 The possibilities are endless.

 Giving in charity, as you may have figured out, involves much more than dropping money in a box, writing a check or filling out an online form.
 Often, you will find that your ability to give is far greater than you may have thought possible.

 When you drop a cash donation in a box, it is harder to prove, and you won’t claim it as a tax deduction.
 But you probably never cared anyway.
 You do get a tax deduction when there is a paper trail, like a check or a credit card.
 A deduction does not give you money back in taxes.
 The value of a tax deduction for a charitable contribution is the value of the donation (say $1.00), times whatever your highest marginal tax rate is.
 So if you have a 30% rate, you get to pay thirty cents less in taxes.
 Of course, that does not mean you should not do it.
 If you are reading this article, I assume you do this all the time and will continue to do so (as you should).
 There are other arrows you can add to your quiver though.

 So say instead of donating cash, you give an appreciated asset, like stock.
 Well, then you get two different benefits from donating to charity.
 You get the benefit of not having to pay any taxes on the sale of the asset, plus you get a tax deduction for the full value of the asset.